Boris-Barboris/dpeq/README.md

     QueryResult is a blob of unmarshalled messages.
 Usually, it contains contents of RowDescription message and arrays of actual data rows.

-    Every postSimpleQuery or Portal.execute MUST be accompanied by getQueryResults call.
+    Every postSimpleQuery or PSQLConnection.sync MUST be accompanied by getQueryResults call.
+Generally, you should be very careful with ReadyForQuery messages.
+Also, take a look at PSQLConnection.delayedPoll method.
     */
     con.getQueryResults();
 }